doxygen/doxygen/addon/doxyparse/README.md

-Doxyparse modifies the default output of Doxygen and dumps the dependencies among code elements in a YAML format, instead of output it in a human-readable format, as Doxygen does Doxyparse's output is intented to produce a machine-readable output.
+Doxyparse modifies the default output of Doxygen and dumps the dependencies among code elements in a YAML format, instead of output it in a human-readable format, as Doxygen does Doxyparse's output is intended to produce a machine-readable output.

-Doxyparse has been used in many software engeneering research (as a source-code static analysis tool) regards on software metrics, quality metrics and so on, Doxyparse was first used by the [Analizo](http://analizo.org) toolkit, a suite of source code analysis tools, aimed at being language-independent and
+Doxyparse has been used in many software engineering research (as a source-code static analysis tool) regards on software metrics, quality metrics and so on, Doxyparse was first used by the [Analizo](http://analizo.org) toolkit, a suite of source code analysis tools, aimed at being language-independent and